balazvojtech/GPS-Compass-app/README.md

   3. Then, an arrow should show up that will lead your way to your destination.

 Future plans:
-  - adding altitude (it will display under the arrow)
   - settings for different colours and schemes of arrow
-  - maybe distance to the target ??